oswaldocavalcante/udwdelivery/README.md

 ## Reccomendations

 In WooCommerce -> Settings -> Shipping -> Shipping settings, is recommended that your shop hides the shipping costs until the client inserts his address for delivery.

+## External services

+This plugin connects to Uber Direct API to obtain delivery information.
+It's needed to show the delivery information in the WooCommerce admin orders page, meta box in admin single order page, customer cart and customer checkout.

+It sends your Uber API Credentials and the stores's address every time that a request is made.
+To get delivery quotes and create deliveries, this plugin also sends the customers address and order informations.

+This service is provided by "Uber Technologies Inc.": (terms of use)[https://www.uber.com/legal/terms], (privacy policy)[https://privacy.uber.com/policy].

 ## Frequently Asked Questions